oracle-livelabs/apex/social-media-app/6-build-cards-region/6-build-cards-region.md

 ## Introduction

-In this lab, you learn to create the CARDS region to display the posts and configure the region attributes.
+In this lab, you will learn to create the CARDS region to display the posts and configure the region attributes.

 Estimated Time: 10 minutes